 - Frequency of issuing acknowledgments.
 Receipts or acknowledgments can be issued gift-by-gift, monthly, quarterly, annually, or any other frequency.
 For ease of administration and clear communication with givers, many charities provide an acknowledgment for all gifts, whether more or less than \$250. - Form of acknowledgments.
 No specific design of a charitable gift receipt is required, except for Form 1098-C, used for gifts of vehicles (autos, boats, or airplanes).
-The IRS has not issued any sample acknowledgments.

-An acknowledgment may be in hard-copy or electronic form.
+The IRS has not issued any sample acknowledgments. - An acknowledgment may be in hard-copy or electronic form.
 An acknowledgment can be issued as a letter, e-mail, or as an attachment to an e-mail.
 Additionally, a gift acknowledgment may be downloaded from the ministry's website giving platform.
 There is no requirement for the acknowledgment to be signed.
 There is also no requirement to include the giver's Social Security number.
-Although the IRS has not issued any guidance requiring the ministry's Employer Identification Number (EIN) to be included on gift acknowledgments, there are reported instances of the IRS requiring EINs.

-- Separate gifts of less than \$250.
+Although the IRS has not issued any guidance requiring the ministry's Employer Identification Number (EIN) to be included on gift acknowledgments, there are reported instances of the IRS requiring EINs. - Separate gifts of less than \$250.
 If a giver makes separate gifts by check during a calendar year of less than \$250 each, there is no acknowledgment required since each gift is a separate contribution below the \$250 threshold.
 The canceled check will provide sufficient substantiation.
 However, many ministries provide a year-end gift summary, including all gifts regardless of whether each gift is under or over \$250. - Donations payable to another charity.
 A giver may make a gift of \$250 or more payable to a missions organization unrelated to the charity receiving the gift, to help fund a project.
 No acknowledgment is required.
-Since the check was payable to the separate missions organization, that entity (with the check made payable to them) will need to issue the acknowledgment to the giver to document the gift.
+Since the check was payable

 Charitable Contribution Substantiation Requirements Not more than \$75 Over \$75 and under \$250 At least \$250 Canceled check acceptable for giver's deduction?
 Yes Yes No Contribution receipt required for deduction?
 No No Yes Ministry's statement on giver's receipt of goods or services required?
-No Yes Yes Generally, no if paid by check, credit card, or wire transfer.
-Yes, i f paid in currency.
+No Yes Yes Generally, no if paid by check, credit card, of May be avoided if the ministry meets the qu or wire transfer.
+Yes, if f paid in currency.
+100 described on page 167.